 The partner you choose for your security offering can significantly impact your clients' happiness and, in turn, your reputation.
 That's why it's worth taking time to evaluate your options, instead of jumping into a partnership with the first security vendor that pops up on Google.

 As you review these evaluations, ask yourself the following five questions about each partner you’re considering.
 The answers you get should point you toward the best possible partnership for your business.

-1. Can this cyber security partner offer the expertise I need?
+1. Does this cybersecurity partner have the expertise I need?

-Hiring security professionals is expensive, but there’s no substitute for real-world experience.
-Some vendors provide professional services, support, or training as part of the partnership.
-Having access to dedicated cyber security professionals who are experienced, stay up to date on new threats, and consistently undergo training will help you deliver a better managed security service to your customers.
+The truth is that hiring security professionals is expensive, but there’s no substitute for real-world experience.
+Access to dedicated and experienced cybersecurity professionals who stay current on new threats will help you deliver the kind of managed security service your clients deserve.